 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Foot Locker, Inc. reported total carbon emissions of approximately 1,500,000,000 kg CO2e across all scopes.
-This includes 6,745,000 kg CO2e from Scope 1, 65,793,000 kg CO2e from Scope 2 (market-based), and a significant 1,426,000,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions are primarily driven by purchased goods and services, which accounted for about 1,414,969,000 kg CO2e.
+This includes Scope 1 emissions of about 6,745,000 kg CO2e, Scope 2 emissions of approximately 65,793,000 kg CO2e (market-based), and significant Scope 3 emissions totalling around 1,427,000,000 kg CO2e.
+The Scope 3 emissions breakdown reveals substantial contributions from purchased goods and services (about 1,414,969,000 kg CO2e) and upstream transportation and distribution (approximately 319,100,000 kg CO2e).
 Foot Locker has committed to achieving net-zero emissions by 2050, with targets set through the Science Based Targets initiative (SBTi).
-These targets encompass all scopes of emissions and were established in 2022, indicating a long-term commitment to climate action.
-The company is currently classified as a member of the BA1.5 initiative, demonstrating its alignment with ambitious climate goals.
-The emissions data for 2021 showed a total of approximately 1,000,000,000 kg CO2e, with Scope 1 emissions at 5,775,000 kg CO2e and Scope 2 emissions at 69,292,000 kg CO2e (market-based).
-The significant increase in emissions from 2021 to 2022 highlights the challenges Foot Locker faces in reducing its carbon footprint.
-Overall, Foot Locker's climate commitments reflect a proactive approach to addressing its environmental impact, with a clear pathway towards achieving net-zero emissions by mid-century.
+The company is currently classified as a member of the BA1.5 group, indicating its commitment to limiting global warming to 1.5 degrees Celsius.
+This commitment encompasses all scopes of emissions, reflecting a comprehensive approach to climate action.
+The emissions data for 2021 showed a total of approximately 1,000,000,000 kg CO2e, with Scope 1 emissions at about 5,775,000 kg CO2e and Scope 2 emissions at approximately 69,292,000 kg CO2e (market-based).
+The significant Scope 3 emissions for that year were around 3,009,922,000 kg CO2e, highlighting the ongoing challenge of managing indirect emissions.
+Foot Locker's climate commitments and emissions data are cascaded from its parent company, Foot Locker, Inc., ensuring alignment with broader corporate sustainability goals.
+The company continues to work towards reducing its carbon footprint while addressing the complexities of its supply chain emissions.

 Access structured emissions data, company-specific emission factors, and source documents